 Providers

 Heidi is a licensed mental health counselor in Washington State, a Washington State approved supervisor, a Nationally Certified Counselor, and an adjunct instructor in the Counselor Education Department at Gonzaga University.
 Heidi obtained her bachelor’s degree in Applied Developmental Psychology in 2004 from Eastern Washington University and her Master’s Degree in Community Counseling from Gonzaga University in 2010.
-Currently, Heidi is pursuing a Ph.D in Counselor Education and Supervision from Capella University.
-Heidi is passionate about suicide prevention and postvention, helping people heal from trauma, traumatic grief (e.g. suicide loss, homicide loss, child loss) and childhood adversities, and helping people with integrating grief and loss in a meaningful way.
+Heidi is currently pursuing a Ph.D in Counselor Education and Supervision from Capella University.
+Heidi is passionate about participating in community suicide prevention and postvention, helping people heal from trauma and traumatic grief (e.g. suicide loss, homicide loss, child loss), assisting people with healing from the impacts of childhood adversities, and helping people with integrating grief and loss in a meaningful way.
 Heidi facilitates individual and group counseling through her private practice, and she offers a free support group for Suicide loss survivors called SOLOS.
-Heidi is currently completing her EMDR certification process through EMDRIA and is also completing an extensive training by David Kessler to become a certified grief educator.
+Heidi is certified in EMDR, holds a grief educator certification, and is a certified first responder counselor.

-What Heidi wants you to know about how she approaches counseling” Also with a pictures not depicting couples counseling since I do not work with couples.
+What Heidi wants you to know about how she approaches counseling:

 Heidi believes: